moyela/caeser_cipher_encryption/README.md

 # Caeser Cipher Encryptor

 This program was developed to introduce basic software encryption concepts to children or students learning basic comupter science.

-It runs on Ruby version 3.2.2 on Rails 7.1.2
+It runs on Ruby 3.2.2 and Rails 7.1.2

 To run this program locally, download the code with a local sample and install Ruby and Rails.
 You can find installation instructions at [the offical site](https://guides.rubyonrails.org/getting_started.html)